sanjabteam/sanjab/README.md

 ## This package is for personal usage and not maintained anymore

 > I do not recommend to using this package anymore.
-Recommended package: [litstack](https://github.com/litstack/litstack)
+Recommended packages: [filament](https://github.com/laravel-filament/filament), [litstack](https://github.com/litstack/litstack)

 <div align="center">